 Alexis Pauline Gumbs has been part of the SpiritHouse family since 2004.
 Alexis is a queer Black trouble maker and a beacon of revolutionary love, who earned her PhD in English, Africana Studies and Women’s Studies from Duke University in 2010 and was named one of the 50 visionaries changing the world by UTNE reader in 2009.
 And her mom got trained to be a doula!
 The most important thing for you to know about Alexis is that she believes that transformation is possible and she loves you like a miracle that is happening right now.
 Alexis is also the founder of BrokenBeautiful Press, instigator of the Eternal Summer of the Black Feminist Mind educational movement and the co-creator of a queer Black intergenerational experiential archive on wheels called The MobileHomeComing Project.

 Born under the Aquarian sun sign, Mya is a daughter, sister, friend, performance artist, and documentarian.
 As the co-founder of Youth Noise Network (YNN) a youth radio project originally run through the Center for Documentary Studies, Mya understands the need to amplify the, often stifled, voices of today’s youth.
 First introduced to SpiritHouse through a sixth grade after-school program, Mya reconnected and joined the SpiritHouse family, in 2008, when she was a high school senior.
-Today she works, with the organization, as a program assistant, whose responsibilities include: curriculum development, workshop facilitation, fund raising and keeping the more “seasoned” organizational members up to date and in line.
+Today she works, with the organization, as co-director of The Harm Free Zone.
+Her responsibilities include: curriculum development, workshop facilitation, fund raising and keeping the more “seasoned” organizational members up to date and in line.
 Mya is also an aspiring pastry chef who recognizes the cultural significance of good food.
 “People don’t often think about how many great conversation and important decisions are made over meals, I’d love to think that my sweets could be a part of that.”

 Ebony Noelle Golden has been a part of the SpiritHouse family since 2005.
 Hailing from Houston, TX, Ebony Noelle Golden is a cultural worker, artist, Cave Canem Fellow, and creative director of Betty’s Daughter Arts Collaborative.
 She’s earned degrees from New York University (M.A.-Performance Studies), American University (M.F.A.-Poetry), and Texas A & M University (B.A.-English/Poetry).
 A 2009 Pushcart Poetry Prize nominee, Ebony has taught, published and performed widely.
 Her work has been supported by New York University, SpiritHouse, Alternate Roots, We Shall Overcome Fund, Fund for Southern Communities, Soul Mountain Poetry Center, North Carolina Humanities Council, State of the Nation, and Atlantic Center for the Arts.
 She proudly serves on the executive board for Writer’s Ink, a community poetry collective based in Houston, TX.